zero1limited/magento2-aceoffbase-mega-menu/README.md

 - Renders desktop navigation as a mega menu
 - Ability to add static blocks inside each navigational dropdown

+## Static Blocks

+The mega menu module injects cms blocks into each dropdown relating to the position of that element within the navigation.
+Each block must have the identifier prefixed with ```z1-mega-menu-```, followed by the position of that particular nav element.
+For example, ```z1-mega-menu-1``` will display in the first dropdown in the navigation; ```z1-mega-menu-2``` will display in the second dropdown in the navigation and so on.

 ## Installation

 ```